rbasharacogility/action-testing/docs/docs/Notes/github-actions/01-intro-lesson.md

 # L2 - Welcome
-What are Github actions? → workflow automation service for many processes and actions
+What are Github actions?? → workflow automation service for many processes and actions

 2 main areas most benefit from automation: